 What are the best food trucks in Pasadena?
-There are several Pasadena food trucks that have made our city a favorite location to set up in.
+Several Pasadena food trucks have made our city a favorite location to set up in.
 A few of them even call Pasadena home base.

 Does anyone else spot a food truck and have to pull over to try it?
 Just me?
 Come on, fess up.

 Remember when the food truck craze started?
-This was over 10 years ago, a sudden explosion of food trucks with their specialty foodie items popping all over the place.
+Over 10 years ago, an explosion of food trucks with specialty foodie items popped all over the place.
 We’d follow the most delicious and popular ones.

 Of course, we have always been able to rely on taco stands and trucks in LA.
 Some of the best Mexican food is found at these food trucks.
 I don’t know where we’d be without them.

 I used to stalk the Kogi Trucks schedule when we lived on the West Side.
 We were obsessed.
-Every now and then they pop into Pasadena, but it’s not on a regular basis.
+Every now and then, they pop into Pasadena, but it’s not regularly.

-In reality, the history of food trucks goes way back, as far as the back 1600s.
+In reality, the history of food trucks goes as far back as the 1600s.

 As for me, my earliest memories of food trucks come in the form of an ice cream truck and hot dog vendors in New York City.